gimmw/whisper-webui-diarisation/README.md

 Changes:
 * CUDA11 -> CUDA12
-* upgraded to Gradio 4 (in order to support root_path, required to run on non-root URL prefix when reverse proxying on OOD)
+* upgraded to Gradio 4 (in order to support root_path, required to run on non-root URL prefix when reverse proxying)
 * upgraded to latest pyannote-audio with support for speechbrain 1.0
-* added parameters for root_path, title
+* html transcript output (with colorised speakers when using diarisation)

 ---